nodrogluap/tamor/docs/data_management.md

 ### Deleting aligned reads

-Once variant call (VCF) files are generated, BAM file existence or modification date does *not* triggering Tamor workflow rule reruns.
+Once variant call (VCF) files are generated, BAM file existence or modification date does *not* trigger Tamor workflow rule reruns.
 Therefore, if you do not want or need the BAMs for subsequent investigations, they can manually removed.

 ### Compressing aligned reads